t7ko/wrc-export/README.md

-Chrome browser extension to download results from racenet.
+# Chrome browser extension to download results from racenet.

-How to install:
+## How to install

 * Download content of `src/` folder and place it somewhere on your hard drive.
 * Open `chrome://extensions/`